redzimski/cpp_tttb/README.md

 ## Download instructions

-Linux, Windows, and OSX copies of TTTB are available [at this page](https://kburchfiel.itch.io/tttb-cpp) on itch.io .
+Linux, Windows, and Apple-Silicon OSX binaries of TTTB are available [at this page](https://kburchfiel.itch.io/tttb-cpp) on itch.io .
 Until the documentation for the game is more complete, the page will be password-protected; you can access it by entering the password `microseconds`.

 The game is free to download, but donations (while not expected) are greatly appreciated.

 Make sure to download both the zipped folder for your operating system *and* the corresponding README (e.g. the file you're reading right now).
 Once you've unzipped the folder on your local computer, you can move it to a location of your choice--or simply keep it within the downloads folder.
 Nothing needs to be installed in order for you to begin playing the game.

-(If multiple people will be playing TTTB' single-player mode on your computer, I recommend creating a separate copy of the game for each of them.
+(If multiple people will be playing TTTB's single-player mode on your computer, I recommend creating a separate copy of the game for each of them.
 This will make it much easier for each player to keep track of his or her progress.)

 Because TTTB is released under the MIT license, you are free to modify its underlying C++ and Python code, then share your revisions with others (even under a proprietary license).
 In this case, you'll want to download and compile the source code rather than use these underlying binaries.
 See 'Compilation instructions' below for more details.

+**Mac/OSX users: Make sure to carefully review 'Starting the game' section below for important details on successfully launching TTTB.**

 ### Updating your default configuration settings